Panel Material UI Announcement

 Published

-Today we’re very excited to introduce panel-material-ui, a Panel extension that provides a set of modern components and a cohesive design system built upon Material UI.
+Today we are excited to introduce panel-material-ui, a Panel extension that delivers a suite of modern components and a cohesive design system built on Material UI.
 It is fully compatible with your existing Panel code.

-We will start using it in production now, which means you can expect this extension to mature rapidly.
-Our goal is to replace the existing Panel components with panel-material-ui components in a Panel 2.0 release.
+We are beginning to use it in production, so you can expect this extension to mature rapidly.
+Our goal is to replace the existing Panel components with panel-material-ui components with the release of Panel 2.0.

 Try it out today with: